“In today’s rush, we all think too much — seek too much — want too much — and forget about the joy of just being” (Eckhart Tolle).

 The Basics: Teaching Essential Mindfulness Practices and Skills

-The body scan is one of the basics in mindfulness, and it is an easy one to teach to children.
+The body scan is one of the basic practices in mindfulness, and it is an easy one to teach to children.

 - Have your kids lie down on their back on a comfortable surface and close their eyes.